Modular resurgent structures: Modular resurgence

 \subsubsection{The role of $L$-functions}

-As we have pointed out, the modular resurgence paradigm is governed by the functional equation for the $L$-functions defined by the Stokes constants.
-However, at this stage, more assumptions may be needed to fully characterize these $L$-functions and enable us to prove the modular resurgence conjectures of Section~\ref{sec: modular-structures}.
+As we have already pointed out, the modular resurgence paradigm of Section~\ref{sec:new-resur-Lfunct} is essentially governed by the functional equation for the $L$-functions defined by the Stokes constants.
+However, at this stage, more assumptions may be needed to fully characterize these resurgent $L$-functions and potentially enable us to prove the modular resurgence conjectures of Section~\ref{sec: modular-structures}.
 Let us collect here some considerations in this direction.

-Firstly, Proposition~\ref{prop:L-series} implies that the asymptotic series of the generating function of the Stokes constants is governed by the functional equation satisfied by the corresponding $L$-function.
-This is the core of the modular resurgence paradigm and explains why, starting from a given $L$-function, one might find a new divergent formal power series with a new set of Stokes constants whose resurgent structure is, however, determined by the original $L$-function.
-See the diagram in Eq.~\eqref{diag:resurgence-L funct}.
-In some examples, the functional equations for the $L$-functions $L_{\pm}(s)$ in Eq.~\eqref{eq:lseries-pm} are written in terms of the same $L$-functions---as it is the case of Eq.~\eqref{eq:functional-Lambda}.
-Equivalently, it might happen that the asymptotic expansion in the limit $y \to 0$ with $\Im(y)>0$ (respectively, $\Im(y)<0$) of the generating function $f(y)$ of a set of Stokes constants $\{A_m\}$, $m \in \IZ_{\ne 0}$, which are obtained by the resurgence of the Gevrey-1 formal power series $\tilde{f}_{+}(y)$ and $\tilde{f}_{-}(y)$, is equal to $\tilde{f}_{+}(y)$ (respectively, $\tilde{f}_{-}(y)$).
-In this case, the commutative diagram in Eq.~\eqref{diag:resurgence-L funct} reduces to the one below.
+Firstly, Proposition~\ref{prop:L-series} implies that the asymptotic series of the generating function of the Stokes constants is dictated by the analytic continuation of the corresponding $L$-function.
+This is the core of the modular resurgence paradigm represented by the commutative diagram in Eq.~\eqref{diag:resurgence-L funct}.
+In some examples, as in the case of Eq.~\eqref{eq:functional-Lambda}, the functional equation for $L_{\pm}(s)$ in Eq.~\eqref{eq:lseries-pm} is written in terms of the same $L$-functions.
+Equivalently, it might occur that the asymptotic expansion in the limit $y \to 0$ with $\Im(y)>0$ (respectively, $\Im(y)<0$) of the generating function of the Stokes constants $\{S_m\}$, $m \in \IZ_{\ne 0}$, which are obtained from the resurgence of a MRS $\tfrakg(y)$, reproduces the same $\tfrakg_{+}(y)$ (respectively, $\tfrakg_{-}(y)$).
+In this case, the diagram in Eq.~\eqref{diag:resurgence-L funct} reduces to the one below.

-This simplified version of the modular resurgence construction is observed, among others, in the examples of the series $\sigma$ and $\sigma^*$, whose $L$-function was first studied by Cohen in~\cite{cohen1988q}.\footnote{The study of the resurgent structure of $\sigma$ and $\sigma^*$ was presented in~\cite[from min.~21.55]{Fantini-talk-IHES}.
-From a number-theoretic point of view, these examples were studied in relation to quantum modular forms by Zagier~\cite{zagier_modular}.} More generally, a similar behavior can be observed when $f(y)$ is the function associated with a Maass cusp form of the kind considered in~\cite{lewis-Zagier--period}.
+This simplified version of the modular resurgence paradigm is observed, among others, in the examples of the series $\sigma$ and $\sigma^*$, whose $L$-function was first studied by Cohen in~\cite{cohen1988q}.\footnote{The study of the resurgent structure of $\sigma$ and $\sigma^*$ was presented in~\cite[from min.~21.55]{Fantini-talk-IHES}. } More generally, a similar behavior is observed when $\frakg$ is the function associated with a Maass cusp form of the kind considered in~\cite{lewis-Zagier--period}.
 See Proposition~\ref{prop:lewis-Zagier-qms}.